JovanMosurovic/Hash-Table/README.md

 > The main objective of this project was to gain hands-on experience with hash tables and specifically explore the implementation of operations like inserting and deleting elements, resolving collisions through double hashing and maintaining the table's efficiency.
 >
-> This project was developed as the [third university assignment](instructions.pdf) for "Algorithms and Data Structures 2", University of Belgrade School of Electrical Engineering majoring Software Engineering.
+> This project was developed as the [third university assignment](instructions.pdf) for "Algorithms and Data Structures 2" at the University of Belgrade School of Electrical Engineering majoring in Software Engineering.
 Please refer to the file for detailed assignment instructions.

 ## Table of Contents